Creating an Exchange Marketplace listing

 - Review your contact information.
 Buyers won't be able to see your email address, but their responses are anonymously forwarded to this email.
 The email specified under Settings > Plan and permissions (or Settings > Account) in your Shopify admin is used for all Exchange and Escrow notifications.
 It’s important that you have access to this email inbox.
 If you need to update this email address, then contact firstname.lastname@example.org for assistance.
 Buyers aren't able to see your email address.

 - Select an industry for your business.
-Only established businesses will see the option to select an industry.
-If your business has under $100 USD in whitelisted revenue, then it's automatically placed in the Starter store category.
+If your business is in the Starter store category, then you won't see the option to select an industry.
+If your business has less than $100 USD in whitelisted revenue, then it's automatically placed in the Starter store category.
+See our guide about understanding your business's revenue data for more information.

 - Enter a description for your business.
 Use this to provide potential buyers with important information, including details about your sales, marketing strategies, target markets, the history of your business, and why you have decided to sell the business.

-- Check off the options for what's included in your sale.
+- Check the options for what's included in your sale.

-- Upload screenshots.
-Exchange automatically generates a screenshot of your online store.
+- Exchange automatically generates a screenshot of your online store.
 If your automated screenshot is out-of-date, then contact us to make a request for a refreshed automated screenshot.
-Feel free to upload your own screenshots of sales or traffic reports, ads you've created, or anything else buyers might be interested in seeing.
+You can also upload your own screenshots of sales or traffic reports, ads you've created, or anything else buyers might be interested in seeing.

 Your listing's sales and traffic data cannot be modified.
 Exchange will show all verifiable sales and traffic data on your listing.